arcticleo/realogy/README.md

 ## Usage

-Set up for usage by creating Realogy::Sync's migration and running it.
+Set up for usage by creating Realogy's migration and running it.

     $ # TODO: Command to generate migration file
     $ rails db:migrate

-Realogy::Sync is expecting these ENV variables to be present to be able to function:
+Realogy is expecting these ENV variables to be present to be able to function:

 ```
 REALOGY_CLIENT_ID